Back to Brooklyn: Spring 2023

 The safety and well-being of our community is paramount.
 Anyone who plans to visit campus for class, labs or any other reason must sign the Terrier Safety Pledge before entering the building.

-St. Francis College is committed to an “in-person academic experience” in Spring 2022, as permitted by the state, and the safety of community members.
+St. Francis College is committed to an “in-person academic experience” in the spring of 2023, as permitted by the state, and the safety of community members.
 Classes and labs will be taught in person, subject to these limitations.

-St. Francis College will also offer more distance and hybrid courses in Spring 2022 than in semesters preceding the COVID pandemic, including some degree programs that students can now complete entirely online.
-Please see registration materials for additional details.
+St. Francis College will also offer more distance and hybrid courses in spring 2023 than in semesters preceding the COVID pandemic, including some degree programs that students can now complete entirely online.
+Please see the registration materials for additional details.

-SFC International is thrilled to host over new international students on campus in person for Spring 2022, joining our continuing students as an international community of nearly 350 students.
+SFC International is thrilled to host new international students on campus for spring 2023, joining our continuing students as an international community of nearly 350 students.